Praveen-Vimukthi/Machine-Learning/Module_1/Types Of ML.md

-# 🚀 Machine Learning Types: Supervised, Unsupervised, and Reinforcement Learning 🤖
+# 🚀 Machine Learning Types🤖

 Welcome to the **Machine Learning Types** repository!
 This repo introduces three major types of machine learning: